arbarno/epibac_heritome/README.md

   - The python scripts used at the end of the bash analysis
 - `output`
   - Output files generated from the bash pipeline
+- `ref_files`
+  - Files related to the Acropora reference genome assembled for this study